 Your personal information is very valuable to you.
 Unfortunately, it's also highly valued by thieves.
 If a consumer's personal data is stolen and used by another party, this is known as identity (ID) theft.

 If someone is the victim of identity theft, the experience can ruin them financially.
 There are also several different forms that ID theft can take.
 So consumers should take many measures in order to protect themselves.
+One question we often get is about how you can tell if your personal information is secure when you fill out a bad credit car loan.

-Various Types of Identity Theft to be On Guard Against
+Different Types of Identity Theft

 Most people are aware of the fact that identity thieves can open credit cards in their name and that their bank accounts can be hacked.
 However, there are other ways that criminals can get and use stolen information.